nilesOien/softwareTalk_FastAPI/README.md

 with Rust, the Rust compiler needs to be installed.
 If you want to build the sqlite databases yourself, or look at the databases, then the sqlite3 utility needs to be installed (although you should not have to do that).
+One of the clents uses R.

 Standard methods for installing these are available for common architectures with a simple internet search.
 A reasonably recent version of